 Application for Degree

-Grades are viewable at the end of the second summer session and at the end of the fall semester after professors/instructors post them electronically.
-The due date is three weeks after the end of the last final exam for the summer or fall.
+Grades are viewable at the end of the spring semester online after the professors post them electronically.
+The due date is approximately three weeks after the last final exam.

 Joint Degree Students